 Three ways to safeguard against winter plumbing issues

-With winter well underway, and with the UK experiencing the dreaded second wave of the coronavirus pandemic, it is more important than ever that this season people and homes are protected from plumbing and heating issues.
+With winter well underway, and with the UK experiencing the dreaded second wave of the coronavirus pandemic, it is more important than ever that this season people and homes are protected from winter plumbing issues.

 1. Remember the six Ps to prevent pipes freezing

 According to the Association of British Insurers (ABI), £194 million was paid out to help homeowners deal with burst pipes in the first quarter of 2018, due to bad weather that took its toll on domestic plumbing.
-Frozen pipes can cause major damage to property and impact the performance of hot water and central heating systems when they are needed the most.
+The most common winter plumbing issue are frozen pipes.
+This can cause major damage to property and impact the performance of hot water and central heating systems when they are needed the most.

 Fortunately, these systems can be easily future-proofed for all seasons while carrying out the initial installation, by keeping these six Ps in mind: preparation, pressure, placement, protection, prevention and programming.